-The Group divides its cable products into three main categories: (a) Communication copper cables; (b) Optical fibers and optical fiber cables; and (c) Structured cabling system products.
+The Group divides its cable products into three main categories: (a) Data and communications cables; (b) Optical fibers and optical fiber cables; and (c) Structured cabling system products.
 As a result, the Group has three major operations, each of which constitute an operating segment.

-(a) Communication copper cables
+(a) Data and communications cables

-Communication copper cable is a general term for electric cables which are mainly made of copper as the main conductive body.
+Data and communications cable is a general term for electric cables which are mainly made of copper as the main conductive body.
 These cables are used widely; it can be used in transmission and distribution of electric energy, which is normally used in cities' underground electric network, power station as an extraction line.
-Communication copper cable can also be found in the industrial and mining enterprises for internal power supply and over the river or sea of underwater transmission lines or used as the network cabling for residential and commercial buildings.
+Data and communications cable can also be found in the industrial and mining enterprises for internal power supply and over the river or sea of underwater transmission lines or used as the network cabling for residential and commercial buildings.